 I love discovering new and exciting recipes and sharing them with fellow food lovers, especially when they involve Nutella, so prepare to be inundated with chocolate-hazelnut goodness.
 You're welcome!

-Cooking is not just a necessity in my house, but a challenge.
-Living with a teen and a vegetarian really challenges my culinary skill level.
+Cooking is not just a necessity in my house; it's a challenge.
+Living with a toddler, a teen, and a vegetarian really challenges my culinary skill level.
 I love baking or grilling and we own an insane amount of spices, so everything on our table is always flavorful.